 Guaranteed working conditions and rights of posted workers during posting

-An employer who refers a worker to temporary work in the EU/EEA Member State or Switzerland must comply with certain rules during the posting, since at the time of posting the worker has the status of posted worker and specially guaranteed working conditions and rights.
+An employer who posts workers to temporary work in the EU/EEA Member State or Switzerland must comply with certain rules of the host country during the posting, since at the time of posting the worker has the status of posted worker and specially guaranteed working conditions and rights.

 Work conditions